Ten Questions About My Servitor Books Answered

-Original questions in black and my reply in blue:
+Original questions in white and my reply in blue:

 I wanted to read all your books before attempting servitor creation.
 As I near the end of the third book, I find I have many questions and need some clarification.
 Here’s my list of questions:

 (i.e. if I live in Florida and someone I wish to help with a servitor is in Australia, does it take time for the servitor to travel there or is it instant?
 Will distance affect the power or effectiveness of the servitor to do it’s job?
 Will the distance affect my ability to charge it?)

 Yes and no. Now right off the bat we start off with a rather dubious answer and I’m sorry for that.
 The thing that you must understand though is that from a mental perspective, and from a greater reality perspective, there is no such thing as space (or time).

 For the sake of brevity and more concise and to the point answers, I will keep it simple.
 Generally a person’s servitor is affected by distance in that the farther that they have to go, the more that energy has to be expended in order to have a more cohesive (powerful).
 This then answers the question simply by stating that farther means more effort, so yes distance matters.